Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/signing-verify/index.md

 * A minimal example, used to verify an image without leveraging any annotations
 * A complete example, leveraging optional annotations for increased trust

-For the minimal example, you only need: Docker details, Github repo name, and Github workflow filename.
+For the minimal example, you only need Docker details, a GitHub repo name, and a GitHub workflow filename.

-For the complete example, you will need the same details from above, as well as any of the optional annotations you wish to verify:
+For the complete example, you need the same details as the minimal example, as well as any of the optional annotations you wish to verify:

 | Shorthand | Description | Example Value |
 |---|---|---|